 - Place 1 Jarrod Roberts

 - Place 2 Staci Moore

 - Place 3 Sarah York President

 - Place 4 Jesse Hunter Secretary

 - Place 5 Lisa Cody

-- Place 6 Mitch Hammonds Vice-President
+- Place 6 Mitch Hammonds Vice President

 - Place 7 Bruce Elsey

-The board usually meets on the 2nd Monday of each month at the Sanger Sixth Grade Campus, 508 N. 7th Street, Sanger, Texas.
-Special meetings may be called when necessary.
+The board usually meets 2nd Monday of each month at 508 N. 7th Street, Sanger, Texas.
 A written notice of regular and special meetings will be posted on the district website and Sanger ISD Administration building at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.